MFStapert/mfstapertdotdev/_posts/2024-08-20-testcontainers-with-github-actions.markdown

 ---

 I tried running testcontainers on github actions, the trick to running them was increasing the default timeout for your tests.
-Github has out of the box support for docker, there is a delay with startup though, so you need to account for that I thought this was a hack, but the official testcontainers repo uses this approach as well.
+Github has out of the box support for docker, there is a delay with startup though, so you need to account for that.
+I thought this was a hack, but the official testcontainers repo uses this approach as well.

 ```json